solo-fsw/eprime_package_markers/README.md

 Note: to send markers via the marker devices **without** the use of the package, see [here](https://github.com/solo-fsw/eprime_package_markers/tree/main/Samples#multiple-marker-devices) for instructions.

 > [!CAUTION]
 > In Windows 11, if OneDrive is enabled, the markers package may have been moved from the local My Documents folder to the OneDrive Documents folder.
-This is different from how it is described below.
-Thus, if your package is stored in **C:\Users\\%USERNAME%\OneDrive - Universiteit Leiden\Documents\My Experiments\3.0\Packages**, make sure to set that as the package location in E-Prime (go to Tools -> Options -> Packages and specify a new search folder for package files).
+This is different from how it is described below, where it is assumed that the package is in the local My Documents folder.
+Thus, if your package is stored in the OneDrive folder, aka **C:\Users\\%USERNAME%\OneDrive - Universiteit Leiden\Documents\My Experiments\3.0\Packages**, make sure to set that as the package location in E-Prime (go to Tools -> Options -> Packages and specify the appropriate search folder).

 ## Installation
 These download instructions will make the package available per user account.
 When different users need to use the package, they must download the package separately.